-- 40.13.
-In order to secure the implementation of activities included in the Preliminary Decommissioning Plan and Budget, and subsequent revisions made under Article 40.2.b as well as the final Decommissioning Plan approved under Articles 40.10 40.12, the Contractor shall be required to establish a Decommissioning Fund, at an international financial institution that is rated A or better by Standard & Poor's and A2 or better by Moody's, to be agreed between the Minister and the Contractor. - 40.14.
-The structure of the Decommissioning Fund and the terms for the administration of the Decommissioning Fund shall be mutually agreed between the Minister and the Contractor within one year prior to the start of contributions prescribed under Article 40.16.
+- 40.11.
+In order to secure the implementation of activities included in the Preliminary Decommissioning Plan and Budget, subsequent revisions and the final approved Decommissioning Plan the Contractor shall establish a Decommissioning Fund in keeping with section 61 of the Act, at an international financial institution that is rated A or better by Standard & Poor's and A2 or better by Moody's, the chosen financial institution to be agreed between the Minister and the Contractor. - 40.12.
+The structure of the Decommissioning Fund, the terms and conditions for the administration of the Decommissioning Fund and the disbursement of payments for the recovery of costs shall be agreed between the Minister and the Contractor within one year prior to the start of contributions prescribed under Article 40.14 below in keeping with section 61 of the Act.
 The Minister may access funds from the escrow account in the event that the Contractor fails to properly abandon wells or abandon facilities to the satisfaction of the Minister upon termination of this Agreement.